mornSea/config/README.md

-about config file with linux
+about config file with linux  or other  program